In China, P2P lenders offer some relief to small entrepreneurs

 Although P2P emerged to fund individuals and small companies, it is also proving attractive to China's cash-strapped property industry.

-Greenland Hong Kong Holdings Ltd, a subsidiary of China's second-largest developer, the state-backed Greenland Group, said in late March it had set up an online platform that connects property developers and investors with financing and investment opportunities.
+Greenland Hong Kong Holdings Ltd (0337.HK), a subsidiary of China's second-largest developer, the state-backed Greenland Group, said in late March it had set up an online platform that connects property developers and investors with financing and investment opportunities.

 "It lowers intermediary costs, including refinancing costs and marketing fees and speeds up sales," Modern Property President Zhang Peng told Reuters.